natto-maki/ComfyUI-NegiTools/README.md

   If the alpha value is 0.0, `image_B` will be output directly; if the alpha value is 1.0, the composite result will be output.
   For intermediate values, the output is the result of weighted average both images using alpha.

+### utils/OpenPoseToPointList

+Detects key points on the human body using OpenPose.
+Results are output as a JSON string.

+This node is used in combination with utils/PointListToMask to generate masks based on key points.

+### utils/PointListToMask

+Generates a mask from the coordinate list output by utils/OpenPoseToPointList.